 The Scotsman James is considered a pioneer and even "father of Australian viticulture" Busby (1802-1871) who had acquired knowledge of wine in France and emigrated to Australia.
 In 1825 he founded in the north of Sydney Hunter Valley a farm - in one of today's best Australian wine regions.
 From a trip to Europe in 1833, he brought hundreds of grape seedlings with him, including that Syrah who later became famous in Australia as Shiraz.
 Busby published writings and books on vine science, viticulture and winemaking.
 From 1841, Silesian immigrants used his instructions to create vineyards.

-Two more important ones Wine-producing institutions are these AWRI and the Charles Sturt University, For over 100 years, mainly heavy, alcohol-rich sweet wines were produced in Australia, which were marketed as "Australian Port".
+Two more important ones Wine-producing institutions are these AWRI and the Charles Sturt University, For more than 100 years, mainly heavy, alcohol-rich sweet wines were produced in Australia, which were marketed as "Australian Port".
 From the beginning of the 1960s there was a change to fresh white wines.
 The well-known wine author and winemaker Len was instrumental in this development Evans (1930-2006).
-A milestone was that of the legendary cellar master Max Schubert (1915-1994) in 1959 created "Grange Hermitage", a red wine of the winery made in Bordeaux style Penfolds, Ultimately, this was the starting point for the production of excellent red wines from Cabernet Sauvignon, Merlot, Pinot Noir and Shiraz from the mid-1960s, which are marketed as single varieties or as cuvées.
+A milestone was that of the legendary cellar master Max Schubert (1915-1994) in 1959 created "Grange Hermitage", a red wine made in Bordeaux style of the winery Penfolds, Ultimately, this was the starting point for the production of excellent red wines from Cabernet Sauvignon, Merlot, Pinot Noir and Shiraz from the mid-1960s, which are marketed as single varieties or as blends.
 Another pioneer was the one who immigrated from Germany in 1961 Wolfgang Blass (* 1934).

 Australia became a real wine drinking nation in just one generation.
 Journalists like Len also have this Evans, James Halliday, Campbell Mattinson and Jeremy Oliver through books, publications and wine guide contributed.
 In 2012, the vineyard area was 162,000 hectares, of which 12.259 million hectoliters of wine were produced.
 There was huge growth of 60%, because in 2000 it was 106,000 hectares.
 About 80% are multinationals.
 Australian oenologists are considered Flying Winemakers sought after worldwide.